BRCGS Global Standard for Food Safety – Issue 8

-The Standard was first published in 1998 and has developed and evolved with input from a wide base of international stakeholders including retailers, caterers, food manufacturers and certification bodies, under the management of the BRC.
+BRCGS Food Safety was first published in 1998 and has evolved with input from a wide base of international stakeholders including retailers, caterers, food manufacturers and certification bodies under management of the BRCGS.
 The Standard is based on Hazard Analysis and Critical Control Points (HACCP), supported by a documented quality management system.
 It requires a risk based approach to food safety management and includes prescriptive requirements based on established industry best practice.

-Issue 8 was published in August 2018.
-Significant changes in BRC Food Issue 7 include:
+Issue 8 was published in August 2018 – including such significant changes as: